bcgov/sso-keycloak/wiki/Creating-a-Role.md

 You can use roles to enable access to specific pages or data to only those users who connect, with efficiency, data security and simplicity under consideration.

+### Alternative to using the UI of the CSS App?

+The SSO CSS API let's you interact with CSS Application in a RESTful way for both user and role management.
+To get the access to this API, an admin from a team needs to request CSS API Account through CSS Application

+<<insert updated link>>